History of Go: Edo Golden Age

 From the late 18th to early 19th century, there was a famous rivalry between the eleventh Hon'inbō head, Genjō, and the eighth Yasui head, Chitoku.
 The two played over 80 games against each other with nearly even results.
 These two were hailed as the greatest rivals of the Edo period.
 Along with the later eleventh Inoue head, Inseki Gennan, and the fourteenth Hon'inbō head, Shūwa, they are known as the "Four Go Sages" (Igo no Shitetsu), players who possessed Meijin-level strength but never became Meijin.

 The twelfth Hon'inbō head, Jōwa, was also a top-level player.
 He vied with his rival, Inseki Gennan, head of the Inoue house, for the position of Godokoro and used various political maneuvers to assume the title of Meijin, leaving a negative reputation for posterity.
 When the fact that his promotion had been secured through shady means was revealed, he was forced to resign.
 However, his playing strength is still considered among the greatest in history.
-A highlight of Edo Go history was a match hosted by the Matsudaira family in 1840, where he counterattacked Inseki's prized disciple, Akaboshi Intetsu (sent as a challenger), with a series of brilliant tetsujis.
+A highlight of Edo Go history was a match hosted by the Matsudaira family in 1840, where he counterattacked Inseki's prized disciple, Akaboshi Intetsu (sent as a challenger), with a series of brilliant tesujis.
 The game took a week to play and was so intense that Akaboshi collapsed from exhaustion and vomited blood, dying shortly after.
 This incident made this match famous in Go history, and it is now called the blood-vomiting game.

 After Jōwa's retirement, Inseki Gennan still coveted the title of Meijin, but he was resisted by the young genius of the Hon'inbō school, Hon'inbō Shūwa, who defeated Inseki in the Castle Games, thwarting his ambition.
 Shūwa is often thought to be among the strongest players in history, but by the time he sought the Meijin title, the country was entering the turbulent Bakumatsu (late Edo) period, and the Tokugawa shogunate was in no state to concern itself with Go.